 People with kidney disease or impaired renal function should be cautious about taking magnesium supplements.
 For information on contraindications or possible drug interactions, make sure you consult with a healthcare professional before beginning magnesium supplementation.

 If any of these rare side effects occur, call your doctor immediately:

 - drowsiness or extreme fatigue

 - low blood pressure (hypotension)

-Why trust IV Vitamin Doctors for your magnesium treatment?
+Why trust IV Vitamin Therapy for your magnesium treatment?

 Almost immediately after injection, the nutrients injected into the body begin working.
 Many patients enjoy the relaxation of our spa-like clinic or use their infusion time to read or work remotely.
 Modernly designed and calm, our medical offices are the perfect environment for athletes to receive regular IV vitamin injections.

 Magnesium IV infusion near me